LinxiQIU/motor_seg_cls/README.md

 CUDA_VISIBLE_DEVICES=6,7 python main_cls.py --exp_name classification --change adamw --root /home/ies/qiu/dataset/dataset1000
 ```

-Explanation of every important parameter:
+Explanation of the important parameters:

-> CUDA_VISIBLE_DEVICES: set the visible gpu
+* CUDA_VISIBLE_DEVICES: set the visible gpu

-> main_cls.py: choose of which script will be run
+* main_cls.py: choose of which script will be run

-> exp_name: the paremeter(training_125) means that i training the net with dataset that includes 125 motors scenes
+* exp_name: the paremeter(training_125) means that i training the net with dataset that includes 125 motors scenes

-> change: give the information of a specific experiment(e.g. change of batch_size, epochs, optimizer)
+* change: give the information of a specific experiment(e.g. change of batch_size, epochs, optimizer)

-> root: the root file of training dataset
+* root: the root file of training dataset

 ## 3D Segmentation